-10 Simple Success Strategies For Businesses To Ride The Corona Wave
+10 Simple Strategies To Ride The Corona Wave

 I have been running my own retail store for 7 years now, we (hubby and I) opened in the middle of the GFC.
 I figured that if I could get started when times were low, then the first few years would be tough (like everyone starting out) but we would come out the other end, with a business ready to hit the ground running!!

 And we haven’t stopped since - we have worked our bums off, grew to online, hired a great team, designed our own range, had team members come and go, opened a second store, bought another brand, redesigned the range, closed a store, bought a hobby farm, and now – Mmmmmyyyyy Corona!

 And this time it is unlike any I have seen... but I am calm and will ride the waves that are coming and enjoy the different things they bring up for me.

 Yes, this is a challenging time but I mainly see huge opportunity; opportunity to do things differently, to see things differently, to be different.
 I see the opportunity to evolve and change and stand strong knowing that you always get exactly what you need; sometimes that’s success and sometimes it’s hard lessons, but if you can learn and grow from everything, then it’s exactly what you need!

 Having said that, this is not a time to simply wait-and-see.
 Here are my top 10 strategies to help ride the wave and have a calm approach to Corona: